oussama/rocket_static_fs/README.md

 - GZip encoding
 - `Range` support (no multipart ranges yet)
 - Support for multiple file backends:
-  - LocalFileSystem => serve file from a local directory
+  - LocalFileSystem => serve files from a local directory
   - EmbeddedFileSystem => serve files which are bundled into the binary
     - An example for that is documented on the EmbeddedFileSystem struct
   - You can add your own FileSystem implementations by implementing the fs::FileSystem trait